 How can you tell if your liquid adhesive has frozen?

-It is important to do a thorough inspection upon receipt of your liquid adhesive.
-If the glue has any type of crystallization on it or has a lumpy consistency, the glue is mostly likely frozen and unfortunately not useable.
-Another good indicator is the temperature of the casing.
-If the box is freezing, there is a good chance your liquid adhesive froze during transit.
+If the glue has any type of crystallization on it or has a "lumpy" consistency, the glue is most likely frozen, and unfortunately not usable.
+Another good indicator is the temperature of the drum or pail.

-Please keep in mind that not only do the liquid adhesives need to be kept in an area above their minimum temperature, but also it is essential to keep your substrates in an area that also maintains the required temperatures of the adhesives for the best adhesion properties.
+Please keep in mind that not only do liquid water-based glues need to be stored in an area above their minimum temperature, but it is essential to keep your substrates in an area that also maintains the required temperatures of the adhesives for the best adhesion properties.